 Joint filing is almost always simpler, and it often results in a bigger tax break.
 However, if you and your spouse are savvy about your deductions (and have a lot of them), filing separately can save you money.
 Whether you’re eligible to deduct major expenses often hinges on whether your expenses exceed a set percentage of your income.
 By separating your salaries, you may have a better chance of meeting such income requirements.

-- Medical bills must exceed 7.5% of your income before you can deduct them.
-(This increases to 10% in 2013.)
+- Medical bills must exceed 10% of your income before you can deduct them.

-- Employee business expenses, such as mileage, along with other miscellaneous deductions, must exceed 2% of your income for you to claim them.
+- Employee business expenses, such as mileage, along with other miscellaneous deductions, must exceed 2% of your income to be deductible.

 - Casualty losses, such as damage to your home or your car from a storm, or the theft of an expensive item because of home burglary, are eligible for deduction only if the portion that homeowners’ insurance doesn’t cover is more than 10% of your income plus $100.

 2. Protection From Tax Debts or Defaulted Student Loans

 Hidden financial troubles (such as old debt and tax issues) often aren’t revealed until tax time.
 If you or your spouse have old tax debts, the IRS can seize money from your refund.
 The government can also garnish a refund to pay off any defaulted student loans.

 One benefit to filing separately is that your and your spouse’s refunds are processed separately.
 If your spouse’s refund is subject to seizure, but yours is not, you can protect it by filing separately.
 If you file jointly, you cannot.
 Also, if one of you will have a tax bill you can’t cover, filing separately protects the other spouse from salary garnishment and property seizure.

 3. Protection From Prosecution